iptv-org/iptv/CONTRIBUTING.md

 There are two types of playlists that can be found in the [streams/](https://github.com/iptv-org/iptv/tree/master/streams) directory:
 - Playlists by country of origin — indicate that the studio broadcasting the channel is headquartered in a particular country.
 This does not necessarily mean that the stream is intended for viewers in that same country.
 - Playlists by source - imply that all the containing streams comes from the same server or infrastructure and broadcast on behalf of the same provider.
-Please consider that both playlists are not meant to be used by viewers and intended to stay that way for the ease of maintanance.
+Please note that both playlist types are not intended for end users and are meant to remain that way for ease of maintenance.
 All links in playlists are sorted automatically according to the information used from our [Database](https://iptv-org.github.io/) so there is no need to sort them manually.
 For more info, see [Scripts](#scripts).

 Each playlist file must